honeypotfly/personal-site/content/elements.md

 Out of work, I love to learn and play strategy games.
 I'm often on [TryHackMe](https://tryhackme.com/p/honeypotfly), playing with the rooms and working on Capture the Flags (CTFs).
 I also enjoy playing Chess, Minecraft, and League of Legends.

 ## Find
 You can find my resume on my [GitHub Pages](https://honeypotfly.github.io/Resume/) and [LinkedIn](https://www.linkedin.com/in/tarik-dahnoun-innovate/).
-To see what I'm working on, come to [My GitHub](https://github.com/honeypotfly) (it's growing!).
+To see what I'm working on, come to [My GitHub](https://github.com/honeypotfly) (it's growing!)

 ## Skills & Interests